-Fisheries, and CDFG staff who were new to the Proposed Action about the proposed alternatives.
+A meeting was held on March 11, 2008 with Chris Medak of USFWS, Brian Ross of USEPA, Bryant Chesney of NOAA Fisheries, and Loni Adams of CDFG to debrief USFWS, NOAA Fisheries, and CDFG staff who were new to the Proposed Action about the proposed alternatives.
 USFWS expressed concerns about the use of mitigation credits for the removal of open water areas as well as potential impacts to California least tern, specifically which credits would be used.
 As discussed in detail in this chapter and in Section 3.3 of this document, mitigation credits that would be used for Alternative 1 or Alternative 2 of the Proposed Action would be credits that already exist within a mitigation bank and would not be from the credits created from implementation of either alternative of the Proposed Action.
 USFWS also indicated that appropriate mitigation measures with specific methods to avoid impacts to least tern should be developed if the Proposed Action is determined to adversely impact least tern.

 USFWS participated in a conference call on March 26, 2008 with USACE, POLA, and Kathy Keane of Keane Biological Consulting, the Port's California least tern monitor to discuss mitigation for potential impacts to least tern.
 In this meeting USFWS requested that this SEIS/SEIR apply the same mitigation to minimize impacts to California least tern that was used in the 2000 SEIS/SEIR and/or other specific measures to minimize impacts.
 However, the current Proposed Action would utilize different disposal sites than those analyzed in the 2000 SEIS/SEIR.
 Extensive coordination occurred with the USFWS to modify mitigation measures to minimize impacts to the federally listed least tern.
 Modified measures similar to those included in the 2000 SEIS/SEIR have been incorporated in the biological resource analysis presented in Section 3.3.
 The USFWS provided a Draft CAR in May 2008, which is presented in Appendix J. In May 2008, USACE coordinated with Chris Medak of USFWS and Loni Adams and Becky Ota of CDFG in response to the Daft CAR.
 CDFG indicated that they would provide comments on the Draft CAR after release of the public Draft SEIS/SEIR.
-The USACE will submitsubmitted a request for informal ESA Section 7 Consultation upon release of the Draft SEIS/SEIR and a copy of this request will be was provided to CDFG.
+The USACE will submit a request for informal ESA Section 7 Consultation upon release of the Draft SEIS/SEIR and a copy of this request will be provided to CDFG.